JonathanKelsi/pwnable.kr/simple_login.md

 }
 ```

-So, the program reads 30 bytes from the user and decodes them from base64, and initializes `input` to 0.
+So, the program reads 30 bytes from the user, decodes them from base64, and initializes `input` to 0.
 Then, if the length of the decoded string is less or equal to 12 bytes, it copies it to `input` and calls the `auth` function.

-The `auth` function copies the `input` to a local variable, and then calls the `calc_md5` function on it.
+The `auth` function copies `input` to a local variable, and then calls the `calc_md5` function on it.
 It then compares the result to the string `f87cd601aa7fedca99018a8be88eda34`.
 If the comparison is successful, it calls the `correct` function.

-The `correct` function checks if `input` is equal to `-559038737`.
+The `correct` function checks if `input` (or being more precise, it's first four bytes) is equal to `-559038737`.
 If it is, it prints the flag and calls `system("/bin/sh")`.

 ### Exploit